-take advantage of the chaos.
+In the midst of the high demand for healthcare and the possible overwhelming of our healthcare system in many parts of the country, regulators will be vigilant about investigating state and federal program fraud, including Medicare and Medicaid, false insurance claims and other false claims as people take advantage of the chaos.
 If the government itself takes on an increased role as a provider of health services or supplies, there will likely be an increase in significant False Claim Act lawsuits, with a corresponding uptick in intervention by the DOJ.

-Moreover, if the President activates any authority under the Defense Production Act, that will create entirely new avenues for enforcement, as that statute criminalizes willful violations of the Act.23 The government may seek to apply these provisions broadly to ensure that no one defrauds the government or the public in ways that hamper the purpose of the President's orders.
+Moreover, if the President activates any authority under the Defense Production Act, that will create entirely new avenues for enforcement, as that statute criminalizes willful violations of the Act.
+The government may seek to apply these provisions broadly to ensure that no one defrauds the government or the public in ways that hamper the purpose of the President's orders.

-Finally, as employees - including officers, directors and other senior officials - begin to believe their enterprises are failing, some may transfer assets to themselves in the hopes of getting paid before the business goes bust.
+Finally, as employees-including officers, directors and other senior officials-begin to believe their enterprises are failing, some may transfer assets to themselves in the hopes of getting paid before the business goes bust.
 These transfers may be criminally prosecuted under statutes prohibiting embezzlement, bankruptcy fraud, wire fraud and mail fraud.
-This same conduct may also result in civil liability, regulatory enforcement, and additional penalties in a bankruptcy or liquidation context (e.g., fraudulent conveyances, transfers and preferences).
+This same conduct may also result in civil liability, regulatory enforcement, and additional penalties in a bankruptcy or liquidation context (for example, fraudulent conveyances, transfers and preferences).